jimmycuadra/extractor/README.md

 This allows developers to extract any module (or any property of a module) into a variable with a name of their choosing.

+If, for some reason, you need to programmatically reset Extractor's registry, use `Extract.reset()`.

 ## Tests

 Extractor includes Jasmine specs.
 Simply open `spec-runner.html` in a browser to run them.